Write a Letter to the College Director Requesting To Change Your Course: IELTS Writing Task 1

 IELTS Writing Score Banner

-When studying abroad or at a university, students sometimes realize that the course they initially chose does not align with their interests or career goals.
+When studying abroad or at a university, students sometimes realise that the course they initially chose does not align with their interests or career goals.
 In such cases, they may need to formally request a course change.
 Write a Letter to the College Director Requesting To Change Your Course: IELTS Writing Task 1 is a common topic in IELTS, requiring a well-structured and polite letter.
 This task assesses your ability to communicate clearly, explain reasons, and make a formal request effectively.

 DetailsInformation